redsn0w0/lisk-js-autorebuilder/README.md

 The script will check if your delegate is forging, if not it will rebuild with last available snapshot and activate the forging ones the sync is completed.

+It will also check if your blockchain is the sync compared to the higher one found.
+If is not sync the script will reload Lisk.

     - forever-autorebuild.log

 The file is a collection of your delegate node fork | autorebuild | forging events